2015 J. Lohr Cuvée Series Cuvée PAU Red Blend

 The 2015 J. Lohr Cuvée PAU shows savory cassis, black fruits and earthy forest notes on the nose with a classic oily palate of plum, anise and graphite.
 Open and decant an hour before serving for full expression.

 — Steve Peck, director of winemaking

 Paso Robles AVA, San Luis Obispo County, California

-Delicious with grilled rosemary lamb chops with garlic mashed potatoes and roasted beets, orbeef medallions topped with Gorgonzola cheese.
+Delicious with grilled rosemary lamb chops, garlic mashed potatoes and roasted beets.

 Paso Robles saw a fourth consecutive year of below normal rainfall in 2015.
 The dry conditions experienced locally mirrored the extreme climatic trends witnessed across the entire state of California.
 Budbreak was early, as is typical in dry years, with vines coming out of dormancy in mid- March.
 Good growing conditions in April brought rapid shoot growth, and were followed by an unusually cold period during the early May bloom that reduced crop yield by roughly 40% due to shatter.
 This lighter crop hung on the vine until the last week of October to achieve the complete and uniform ripening required to make this resplendent edition of J. Lohr Cuvée PAU.